Last Updated on

 Like African adventures?
 You might also be interested in this post about Sudan

-The park head quarters is located near the town of Ruhengeri, just a 2 hour drive from Kigali.
-In the town of Ruhengeri there is also a Dian Fossey museum which is dedicated to the work that she carried out with the gorillas.
+The park head quarters are located near the town of Ruhengeri, just a 2 hour drive from Kigali.
+In the town of Ruhengeri there is also a Dian Fossey museum, which is dedicated to the work that she carried out with the gorillas.

 - Sturdy, waterproof hiking boots to cope with the wet jungle environment

 - Waterproof jacket